6 simple reasons to stick with healthy eating

 - What’s the best way to eat?

 Let’s hit that last point first.
-Many of my patients don’t factor in how aging affects how we digest and absorb nutrients.
+Many of our readers don’t factor in how aging affects the way we digest and absorb nutrients.
 Not their fault—only recently has important data come into play.

 How does age impede optimal digestion and absorption?